How to Fight Fair in Relationships: 9 Rules That Protect Your Love

 "I feel hurt when you cancel our plans last minute" lands a lot better than "You ruin everything."

-“I” statements help you own your feelings instead of making the other person feel accused—and that means they’re more likely to actually hear you.
+"I" statements help you own your feelings instead of making the other person feel accused—and that means they're more likely to actually hear you.
+This simple language shift measurably reduces cortisol levels in both partners during conflict.

 5. Pass the Mic (and Actually Listen)